fpereiro/gotoB/readme.md

 `B.view` will generate two outputs:
 - A lith structure with a DOM element.
-- Set up an event listener that .
+- Set up an event responder that .

 TODO
 - cannot pass id, will be overwritten.